LukeGall/Level-4-Solo-Project/notesDiary.md

 Mostly dealing with bug fixes today, happy with how it progressed and what I got done.
 The Auth issue with github pages is a strange one that I'll hopefully get done tomorrow.

-One problem involves data saved for the original puzzles, when downloading them, they keep the data they were sent up with, so assests, inPlay etc that when fixed later, can't easily be updated again without re - updating all of them.
+One problem involves data saved for the original puzzles, when downloading them, they keep the data they were sent up with, so assets, inPlay etc that when fixed later, can't easily be updated again without re - updating all of them.
 So need to ad hoc fix them when they are pulled down, which is rather annoying.
 The readonly var modifier should work on typescript when using object assign but it doesn't.

 # 8 Dec 2020